AndromedaInc/HomeChef/README.md

 - Authentication microservice: https://andromeda-chef-authentication.herokuapp.com/ (github repo: https://github.com/AndromedaInc/HomeChefAuthentication)
 - Map microservice: https://andromedachef-map.herokuapp.com/ (github repo: https://github.com/AndromedaInc/HomeChefMap)

+## Transaction Database
+- The transaction database holds the Transactions and Orders tables
+- Uses a ClearDB MySQL datbases
+- Foreign key IDs link users, chefs, and other information from the main database

-# GraphQL
+## GraphQL
- - GraphQL is layered on top of REST API
+ - GraphQL is used along with REST API
  - You can play with GraphQL queries in the browser at localhost:5678/graphql
- - Data flow: Front End > Server > GraphQL Resolvers/Schema > Database
+ - Data flow: Front End > GraphQL Resolvers/Schema > Database

+## Stripe Payment
+ - Credit card payment is via Stripe
+ - All URLs (including deployment and image urls) must be https to fully function.

- # CSS
+## CSS
  - Andromeda HomeChef is using CSS grids
  - index.jsx has the main grid container around the header and the app
  - "grid-subcontainer" can be used for the outer div in components